Harrogate Bus Company: History

-In 2011, the company became involved in a bus war with local independent operator, Connexionsbuses.
+The company also became involved in a bus war with local independent operator Connexionsbuses in 2011.
 It concerned bus services operating in and around the market town of Wetherby.
 In the same year, a retendering exercise by North Yorkshire County Council saw all of the company's council contracted routes transferred to other operators.
 An exception was service X59, which operated between Harrogate and Skipton via Bolton Abbey.
 Initially, the service was operated commercially and at a reduced frequency, prior to its eventual withdrawal in March 2013.